rackerlabs/support-how-to/content/cloud-sites/use-updraftplus-to-back-up-cloud-sites-to-cloud-files.md

 Simpler recovery means less site downtime or data loss in the event of a system issue or security incident.

-#### Setting up the UpdraftPlus plugin
+### Setting up the UpdraftPlus plugin

 1. Log in to your WordPress site.
 2. In the WordPress sidebar, click **Plugins** and select **Add New**.
-3. In the search box, type &ldquo;UpdraftPlus backup&rdquo; and select **Install Now**.
+3. In the search box, type "UpdraftPlus backup" and select **Install Now**.
 4. Click **Activate Plugin**.
-5. From the Plugin section, scroll down to **UpdraftPlus &ndash;
-    Backup/Restore** and select **Settings**.
+5. From the Plugin section, scroll down to **UpdraftPlus - Backup/Restore** and select **Settings**.
 6. Scroll down to Copying Your Backup To Remote Storage and from the drop-down menu select **Rackspace Cloud Files**.
 7. Enter your Rackspace user name, API key, and the name of the container in which you want to place your backups.
 (For information about finding your API key, see [View and reset your API key](/how-to/view-and-reset-your-api-key).)
 8. Select the blue button labeled **Test Cloud Files Settings**.
 9. Confirm the following message is displayed:

-    <span>Settings test result: Success: We accessed the container, and
-    were able to create files within it.</span>
+        Settings test result: Success: We accessed the container, and were able to create files within it.

 10. Scroll to the bottom of the page and click **Save Changes**.
 11. Begin backing up your website to your Cloud Files by clicking the **Backup Now** button.

-#### Restoring files from UpdraftPlus
+### Restoring files from UpdraftPlus

-1. Click the Restore button and then click the blue Restore button to the right of the date you want to restore.
+1. Click the **Restore** button and then click the blue **Restore** button to the right of the date you want to restore.
 2. In the resulting page, check the boxes next to the items you want to restore and click the **Restore** button at the bottom of the page.